richgarner71/fedsim_temp_test/README.md

 This code uses the [Jekyll](https://jekyllrb.com) site engine and built with Ruby.
 If you prefer to use Javascript, check out [federalist-uswds-gatsby](https://github.com/18F/federalist-uswds-gatsby), which uses [Gatsby](https://gatsbyjs.org) site engine.

+This project assumes that you are comfortable editing source code.
+If you prefer to launch a website without editing any source code, checkout [uswds-jekyll](https://github.com/18F/uswds-jekyll), which allows you to change the layout and content with configuration files.

 This project strives to be compliant with requirements set by [21st Century IDEA Act](https://www.meritalk.com/articles/senate-passes-idea-act/).
 The standards require that a website or digital service:

 - is accessible to individuals with disabilities;